Considering Time Off in Your Employee Benefits Package

 However, without a break, employees and employers with that mindset often experience burnout, which hinders productivity and depletes them of their energy over time.
 If you’re a small business owner thinking about your own time off policy, here are some things to consider:

-Paid Holidays: As we’ve written in a previous article all about holiday pay, America has zero legally mandated paid holidays.
-That’s right, even Thanksgiving and Christmas are fair game for being called in to work.
+As we’ve written in a previous article all about holiday pay, America has zero legally mandated paid holidays.
+That’s right, even Thanksgiving and Christmas are fair game for being called into work.
 However, it’s customary to give employees paid holidays off (though one study reports that 23 percent of Americans get no paid holidays or paid vacation time).

 FingerCheck’s System Holiday List contains the following ten federal holidays, which employers can quickly add to their holiday policy should they choose to give those days off: